hendurhance/ui-ux/README.md

 **<div align="right"><a href="#table-of-contents"> ⬆️ Back to Top</a></div>**

-#### User-Centered Design and Design Thinking
+#### User-Centered Design
 > User-centered design (UCD) is a design approach that focuses on the needs, wants, and limitations of the people who use a product.
 It is a process that involves the user at every step of the design process.
-Design thinking is a human-centered approach to problem solving that helps people understand their users and develop innovative solutions to their problems.

 ##### Goals
 | Goal | Description |